Transforming the NHS with NEL - Azure Data Migration

 The existing methods involved ageing technologies and cumbersome data processes for managing and storing data.
 This was costly to maintain and manage, and quite inflexible to change.
 It was clear that data might be pushed 30-40 times or more.
 Data Flow Specialists could find themselves pushing over 3000 flows to multiple databases, with the same or filtered versions duplicated over 30 times.
 This was time-consuming and threatened to introduce inaccuracies to the data – and by definition, it meant data was out of date by the time it reached the end-user.
 There was no leeway for human-error because corrections would have to be repeated the same number of times.
 This wasn’t sustainable for NEL, and maintenance was very difficult.

-NEL engaged Version 1 to migrate a number of shared datasets to Microsoft Azure.
+NEL engaged Version 1 to migrate a number of shared datasets (refactoring SQL) to Microsoft Azure.
 This would enable NEL’s customers (such as SWL) to access the same datasets from multiple sites simultaneously and securely.

 Working in collaboration with NEL, Version 1 began by migrating the shared datasets to Microsoft Azure, creating a single point of access for multiple sites across the NHS.
 This also came with benefits to security, access right and device agnosticism.